First-Year Student Scholarships

 ABA Standard 509 Scholarship Retention Information

 The American Bar Association requires all law schools that offer renewable scholarships that are conditioned upon maintaining a minimum grade point average or class standing other than what is required to remain in good standing to disclose the retention rate of those scholarships.
 The table below does not include scholarships that required merely good standing for renewal.

 |First-Year Class Size||Total Number Receiving Scholarship||Entering with Conditional Scholarships*||Whose Conditional Scholarships Have Since Been Reduced or Eliminated|

-*For the 2019 entering class, please refer to your scholarship award letter for any retention conditions that apply to your scholarship.
-For the 2018 and 2017 entering classes, all scholarships of more than $10,000 require recipients to rank in the top 50% of their class to qualify for full renewal.
-For the 2016 entering class, all scholarships of more than $5,000 require recipients to rank in the top 50% of their class to qualify for full renewal.
-The above retention information is as of June 25, 2019.
-The official retention will be reported to and confirmed by the ABA at a later date.
+*For the 2020 entering class, please refer to your scholarship award letter for any retention conditions that apply to your scholarship.
+For the 2017, 2018, and 2019 entering classes, all scholarships of more than $10,000 require recipients to rank in the top 50% of their class to qualify for full renewal.
+Please note that due to the COVID-19 pandemic, Texas Tech Law did not eliminate or reduce conditional scholarships following the Spring 2020 semester.
+Texas Tech Law will resume reviewing conditional scholarships following the Spring 2021 semester.

 Links to Scholarship Websites

 - American Bar Association (Search the ABA site for "scholarships")